BarKazzaz/react-html-code-viewer/README.md

 In a loop, a good practice would be to use the iteration index as the `id` prop

 When a label is clicked, the associated radio triggers `onChange` and passes the string "html" or "raw" as argument

+The optionnal `highlighter` prop defines the highlighting style of the code through the react-syntax-highlighter package.

+`agate` is the default `highlighter` style

 ## Example